The Glass House (2001 film): Plot

+The Glasses continue drugging Ruby for several weeks, and plan to stage an overdose.
+Erin reluctantly agrees, but her addiction is exposed and she is confronted at work by her boss and loses her job and license.
+Overwhelmed with guilt, she commits suicide.
+Ruby wakes and discovers Erin's body lying right next to her.
+Ruby tries to hide with her brother but Terry finds them and locks them in the basement, where they notice that Terry got the car out of the garage without showing that he sabotaged it.
+He pretends to pass out drunk to lure them into another escape attempt in the car.
+The plan nearly works, but Ruby is suspicious and they hide as the estate lawyer comes by to tell Terry his guardianship is under investigation.

+The loan sharks appear, kill the lawyer and abduct Terry.
+To force them to use the sabotaged car, Ruby punctures the tires of the other car.
+The loan sharks are killed in an accident, but Terry survives.
 The siblings flee on foot and are picked up by a police officer.
 Coming across the accident scene, the officer stops to investigate.
-Terry then knocks the officer out.
-Severely injured, Terry staggers toward Ruby and Rhett, hiding a gun.
-Ruby jumps into the driver's seat and speeds into Terry, killing him.
+Terry attacks the officer and attempts to harm the siblings, but Ruby uses the officer's squad car to speed into Terry, killing him.

-The siblings later place flowers at their parents' grave with their uncle Jack.
-The three then leave to go to live in Chicago.
+Months later, the siblings now live with their uncle and place flowers at their parents' grave.

 Release

 Home media

 The Glass House was released on VHS and DVD on January 2, 2002.
 A Blu-ray version of the film has yet to be released in the United States.
 It finally debuted on the Blu-ray format for the first time on October 22, 2021, in Germany in a Blu-ray and DVD combo pack by Just Bridge Entertainment.
 The original cut of the film was reported to be 180 minutes long, with 74 minutes of footage missing from the theatrical cut.
 Kip Pardue was Leelee Sobieski's love interest in the original cut, though all of his scenes ended up on the cutting room floor.
 Of all the deleted footage, only two scenes managed to survive.
 They are included on the DVD as deleted scenes (listed below):